The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Introduction

-In fact, the study of the process $e^\pm e^\pm \rightarrow \mu^\pm \mu^\pm $ was carried out in Ref.~\cite{Cannoni:2003fh}, and the authors presented the theoretical predictions with the minimal type-I seesaw mechanism and analyzed the contributions from the supersymmetric particles else.
-In Refs.~\cite{Raidal:1997tb,Cannoni:2002ny,Rodejohann:2010bv} the contributions to the process $e^\pm e^\pm \to \mu^\pm \mu^\pm $ owing to the doubly charged Higgs were analyzed.
-In Refs.~\cite{Rizzo:1982kn,Dicus:1991fk,Belanger:1995nh,Ananthanarayan:1995cn,Gluza:1995ix, Gluza:1995js,Greub:1996ct,Rodejohann:2010jh,Banerjee:2015gca,Asaka:2015oia,Wang:2016eln,Bandyopadhyay:2020mnp} the studies of the LNV di-boson process $e^\pm e^\pm \to W_L^\pm W_L^\pm $ were carried out, and the authors of Refs.~\cite{London:1987nz,Gluza:1995ky,Helde:1994xj,Barry:2012ga} made the theoretical predictions of the processes $e^\pm e^\pm \to W_L^\pm W_L^\pm $, $e^\pm e^\pm \rightarrow W_L^\pm W_R^\pm $ in the left-right symmetric model (LRSM).
-Whereas in the present work, to be different from the references, we will investigate the NP contributions owing to the Majorana components of the neutral leptons etc and explore the phenomenological behaviors else in the LFV di-lepton and LNV di-boson processes special focusing lights on those at high energy $\mu^\pm \mu^\pm $ colliders.
-Moreover we should note here that the similar processes with $e^\pm e^\pm $ being the initial state must be consistent with the results about the nuclear neutrinoless double beta decay ($0\nu2\beta$) experiments\cite{Yang:2021ueh}, and the existent results for $0\nu2\beta$ have indicated that the $e^\pm e^\pm$ collision processes cannot be great.
-Hence we will shed more lights on the processes where the initial state is $\mu^\pm \mu^\pm$.
+The process $e^\pm e^\pm \rightarrow \mu^\pm \mu^\pm $ was studied in Ref.~\cite{Cannoni:2003fh}, and the authors presented the theoretical predictions with the minimal type-I seesaw mechanism and analyzed the contributions from the supersymmetric particles.
+In Refs.~\cite{Raidal:1997tb,Cannoni:2002ny,Rodejohann:2010bv} the contributions from the doubly charged Higgs to the process $e^\pm e^\pm \to \mu^\pm \mu^\pm $ were also examined.
+The studies of the LNV di-boson process $e^\pm e^\pm \to W_L^\pm W_L^\pm $ were carried out in Refs.~\cite{Rizzo:1982kn,Dicus:1991fk,Belanger:1995nh,Ananthanarayan:1995cn,Gluza:1995ix, Gluza:1995js,Greub:1996ct,Rodejohann:2010jh,Banerjee:2015gca,Asaka:2015oia,Wang:2016eln,Bandyopadhyay:2020mnp}.
+The theoretical predictions on the cross sections of $e^\pm e^\pm \to W_L^\pm W_L^\pm $, $e^\pm e^\pm \rightarrow W_L^\pm W_R^\pm $ in the left-right symmetric model (LRSM) were given in Refs.~\cite{London:1987nz,Gluza:1995ky,Helde:1994xj,Barry:2012ga}.
+In this work, we will investigate the NP contributions to the LFV di-lepton, LNV di-boson processes, and explore their phenomenological behaviors at the high energy $\mu^\pm \mu^\pm$ colliders.
+It is worth noting that the contributions to the LFV and LNV processes from $e$-flavor heavy neutral lepton are significantly constrained by the recent experimental upper bound on the $0\nu2\beta$ decay half-life, because the `core' process of the $0\nu2\beta$ decays is $d+d\rightarrow u+u+e+e$.
+Namely, all the processes with $e^\pm e^\pm $ being in the initial state are also constrained by the $0\nu2\beta$ experiments~\cite{Yang:2021ueh}.